Bogut Booed Again But Australia Close On World Cup Quarters - UrduPoint

 There was more of the same in Nanjing, but centre Bogut is relishing it and has not been afraid to fan the flames with sarcastic tweets referring to his "Chinese fans".

-Bogut had the last laugh once more as the Boomers made it four wins out of four to close on a spot in the last eight.
+Bogut had the last laugh once more, finishing with eight points, eight rebounds and six assists as the Boomers made it four wins out of four to close on a spot in the last eight.

+Asked about the opprobrium directed at Bogut while in China, Australia's coach Andrej Lemanis said: "You'll have to speak to Andrew about that.

+"He's the ultimate professional and has the ability to impact us in a positive manner."
+"We appreciate what he does for this group and are thankful to have him.
+We enjoy the way he plays," Lemanis added.

 Patty Mills, the San Antonio Spurs guard who has called this Australian team the country's best ever, was once more central to the win, leading the scoring with 19 points.
 He also had nine assists.